amercadel/college_football_ranker/README.md

+## College Football Top 25 using the Bradley-Terry Method (as of 9/3/2024)

 |   ranking | school             |   rank_val |   rank |
 |----------:|:-------------------|-----------:|-------:|
 |         1 | Southern Methodist |    2.21813 |      1 |